Drought Monitor Map, July 22

 Webinar: Pasture and Range Weeds

-The severe drought in 2012 coupled with favorable environmental conditions this year have led to an explosion of weedy species in many pastures and rangelands.
+The severe drought in 2012 coupled with favorable environmental conditions in 2013 led to an explosion of weedy species in many pastures and rangelands.

 Water Conservation Materials Help Nebraskans Become Water Wise